 Intense data analyses of frequencies and co-occurrence of urban wildlife species and dog presence.

-Hayford Gyamfi - PhD student
+Hayford Gyamfi - PhD Candidate

 He started in January 2021 and his focus is on perennial forage mixes and ecosystems services.
 This research is in co-supervision and close collaboration with Dr. Akim Omokanye at Peace Country Beef and Forage Association (PCBFA).